Is there something missing from the listings that you would like to see? Please submit your idea! We'd love to hear from you!

 One Stop Resource

 ArtsLink is a way for you to navigate the information – in one place – without bias, opinion and in the most transparent way possible.
-Our goal is to help you make informed decisions about your musical life.
+Our goal is to help you make informed decisions about your arts life.
+ArtsLink has begun the process of developing ArtsLink with mostly music arts activities and information, but there will be expansion into all of the arts areas: Dance, Theatre and Visual.

-*Music Industry includes Performing Arts Organizations, Individual Artists, Individual Teaching Artists, Professional Music Associations, Retail Stores, Music Publishing and Music Instrument Manufacturing.
+*Music Industry includes Performing Arts Organizations, Individual Artists, Individual Teaching Artists, Professional Arts Associations, Retail Stores, Arts Publishing and Manufacturing.